 The River Festival

 On this occasion, the world's tallest sailboats and boats stop over to partake in the event.
-Water activities, river walks and free concerts fill the four-day festivity.
+Water activities, river walks, and free concerts fill the four-day festivity.
 The celebration usually ends with a magnificent fireworks display.

 The wine festival (from 18 to 21 June 2020)

 In even-numbered years, Bordeaux celebrates wine.
 Tall sailing ships also parade in the river.
 By purchasing the Tasting Pass (12 tastings for €20), you can enjoy the diversity of wines produced in the region.
-Regional chefs, producers and winemakers will have the pleasure of introducing you to the flavours of the country.
+Regional chefs, producers and winemakers will have the pleasure of introducing you to the flavors of the country.
 All in all, eleven booths are present, where you can explore, discover, and enjoy from the stone bridge to Hangar 14 along the quays.